queer-community-allies/queer-community-allies/resources/booklist.md

 - [This Day in June](https://bookshop.org/books/this-day-in-june/9781433816598), written by Gayle E. Pitman & illustrated by Kristyna Litten
 - [When Aidan Became a Brother](https://bookshop.org/books/when-aidan-became-a-brother/9781620148372), written by Kyle Lukoff & illustrated by Kaylani Juanita
 - [Worm Loves Worm](https://bookshop.org/books/worm-loves-worm/9780062386335), written by J J Austrian & illustrated by Mike Curato

-🏳️‍🌈 NonFiction
-- [Be Amazing: A History of Pride](https://bookshop.org/books/be-amazing-a-history-of-pride/9780374312589), written by Desmond Napoles & illustrated by Dylan Glynn
-- [Gay & Lesbian History for Kids: The Century-Long Struggle for Lgbt Rights, with 21 Activities](https://bookshop.org/books/gay-lesbian-history-for-kids-the-century-long-struggle-for-lgbt-rights-with-21-activities/9781613730829), written by Jerome Pohlen
-- [Keith Haring: The Boy Who Just Kept Drawing](https://bookshop.org/books/keith-haring-the-boy-who-just-kept-drawing/9780525428190), written by Kay Haring & illustrated by Robert Neubecker
-- [Stonewall: A Building, an Uprising, a Revolution](https://bookshop.org/books/stonewall-a-building-an-uprising-a-revolution/9781524719524), written by Rob Sanders & illustrated by Jamey Christoph
-- [What Was Stonewall?](https://bookshop.org/books/what-was-stonewall/9781524786007), written by Nico Medina and Who Hq & illustrated by Jake Murray
-- [Who Was Harvey Milk?](https://bookshop.org/books/who-was-harvey-milk/9781524792787), written by Corinne A. Grinapol and  Who Hq & illustrated by Gregory Copeland